Maikel Garcia Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 18th in MLB.
+- The Tigers pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Tigers have a 4.44 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Tigers have a 4.39 team ERA that ranks 19th across all league pitching staffs.

-- Manning makes the start for the Tigers, his sixth of the season.
-He is 3-1 with a 3.72 ERA and 20 strikeouts in 29 2/3 innings pitched.
+- The Tigers will look to Skubal (0-0) in his third start of the season.

-- His most recent time out came on Saturday, July 8 against the Toronto Blue Jays, when the righty went 6 2/3 scoreless innings without allowing a hit.
+- In his most recent time out on Sunday, July 9, the lefty tossed four scoreless innings against the Toronto Blue Jays while surrendering two hits.

-- The 25-year-old has amassed an ERA of 3.72, with 6.2 strikeouts per nine innings, in five games this season.
-Opponents have a .200 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.